phbarna/rubiks/README.md

 # rubiks
 This program simulates a 3x3 rubiks cube.

-1. The default position of the cube is orange (how the rubiks engine sees it) is face is forward, white face is down, yellow face is up.
+1. The default position of the cube is: orange is face is forward, white face is down, yellow face is up.
+This is how the cube engine sees it.

 2. You can drag into any orientation to see any of the sides from any angle.